Privacy Policy

 Under Articles 6 and 9 of the UK GDPR, we process your data on the following lawful bases:

-• Consent (Article 6(1)(a)) — where applicable, for optional marketing communications.
+- Consent (Article 6(1)(a)) — for optional analytics, Google Ads conversion measurement and eligible remarketing, campaign attribution, and optional marketing communications.
 You may withdraw consent at any time without affecting the lawfulness of processing carried out before withdrawal.

 Third-Party Processors